Skip to Main Content

 Best cards to pair with the Capital One SavorOne Cash Rewards card

-While groceries, dining and entertainment are three of the SavorOne’s highest cash back categories, these are not the biggest spending categories for everyone.
+While you can earn bonus cash back on groceries, dining and entertainment with the SavorOne’s highest cash back categories, they may not be your largest spending categories.
 Here are cards you can pair with the Capital One SavorOne to bolster your cash back strategy and maximize your earnings.

 Who is the Capital One SavorOne Cash Rewards card right for?